-The Women’s History Association of Ireland (WHAI) is twenty-five years old in 2014.
+The Women’s History Association of Ireland (WHAI) is thirty years old in 2019.
 The precursors to the WHAI were the Feminist History Forum set up in Dublin in 1987, the Society for the History of Women (SHOW) set up by postgraduate students in UCD in 1988, with the Irish committee of the International Federation for Research in Women’s History also set up in 1989 in order to participate in the 1990 conference of the Federation in Madrid

 This led to the foundation of the Irish Association for Research in Women’s History, this organisation was renamed the Women’s History Association of Ireland (WHAI) and still plays a prominent and active role in the development of women’s history in Ireland today.